Ultimate Guide To WordPress RSS

 (Comments RSS)

-Comments posted on your site by visitors and users display in your Comments RSS page …
+Comments posted on your site by visitors and users display in the Comments RSS page …

-Comments feed items as seen on Google Chrome
+RSS comments feed items viewed on Google Chrome web browser

-(RSS comments feed items seen with a Google Chrome browser)
+(RSS comments feed entries as seen with a Google Chrome browser)

-(Paste the comments feed URL into a feed reader to view the content.
-Image: http://feedreader.com/online)
+(Paste your feed URL into a feed reader to view the content.
+Source: http://feedreader.com/online)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: